jaseg/matelight/README.rst

 Software
 --------
-Currently, there are two versions of the control software around.
-The terribly slow legacy Python script and the WIP C implementation.
-The C implementation is about 10.000 times faster than the python script which is why we are working on it.
+The control software is a Python script accepting framebuffer data via UDP and text via TCP.
+Since it is run on a 900MHz Pentium 3, the two most time-critical pieces, pixel font rendering for scrolling text and USB communication are written in C and called from the Python script via ctypes.

 Architecture
 ~~~~~~~~~~~~